 In July 2014, a small team of volunteers planted about 700 seedlings of nine different forb species into grassland at Yarramundi Reach (on Lady Denman Drive, ACT).
 These were clustered into a few areas that had earlier been sprayed for Chilean Needle Grass and St Johns Wort under the environmental grant ‘Grassy Ecosystem Restoration on National Lands in Central Canberra’ from the ACT Government.
 Many places at Yarramundi Reach have good stands of grasses but very few forbs, so the addition of other common species was undertaken to improve biodiversity as well as enhancing areas of dead weeds.
 The work was carried out by volunteers from Greening Australia Capital Region (GA), and all the plants had been propagated in GA’s nursery facility in Aranda.
 Despite some dry and warm times since July, several of the species have gone on to flower and set seed in their very first season.
 One of the most striking has been Wahlenbergia stricta which showed up dramatically early in November with many flowers in several of the planted areas.

-FoG also conducts occasional workparties at the Hall Cemetery.
+FoG conducts occasional workparties at Hall Cemetery.
+See the Hall Cemetery webpage.

 Budjan Galindji Grasslands Nature Reserve is a 20-hectare grassland and woodland protected area in Franklin, ACT.